comprna/CHEUI/README.md

 CHEUI is open source and freely available under an Academic Public License (see copy of the license in this repository).

 We have now developed SWARM (https://github.com/comprna/SWARM), which improves on CHEUI in accuracy for the RNA002 chemistry and includes a pseudouridine model.
-SWARM also predicts m6A, m5C, and pseudouridine models for the RNA004 chemistry, both in individual reads and at transcriptomic sites.
+SWARM also predicts m6A, m5C, and pseudouridine for the RNA004 chemistry, both in individual reads and at transcriptomic sites.

 ------------------------------------------
 # Table of Contents